Three Weeks in May: History

 Lacy designed Three Weeks in May in collaboration with artists Leslie Labowitz, Jill Soderholm, Melissa Hoffman and Barbara Cohen.
 It was sponsored by the Woman's Building and Studio Watts Workshop.
 Lacy designed the expanded performance to be a "simultaneous juxtaposition of art and non-art activities within an extended time frame, taking place within the context of popular culture."
 Lacy had a background in the anti-rape movement.
 The artists employed a mass media performance as a means to make social change through art with Lacy crediting the theories of her former CalArts professor Allan Kaprow, who coined the term "happening", with informing her art's transition to the public sphere.
 Media was integral to the performance structure of Three Weeks, both as a means to create a public dialogue about rape and a way to bring disparate nonviolence organizations and ideologies together on a common issue.
 The media was engaged through press conferences, television programs, and radio talk shows.

 The City Mall Shopping Center was chosen as the site of an installation piece due to its proximity to Los Angeles City Hall.
 Two 25-foot maps of the greater Los Angeles Area were used for Three Weeks.
 On one of the maps, every day Lacy used a large red "RAPE" stamp to mark locations where rapes from the previous day had been reported.
 Reports were taken from the Los Angeles Police Department, who assigned an information officer to work with Lacy.
-The second map included rape hotlines and the locations of rape crisis centers.
+The second map included rape hotlines and the locations of rape crisis centers in the United States.